WildCodeSchool/java-tariff-manager/curriculum/curriculum.md

 #### What will Students learn?

-* Inheritance, Abstract Classes and Interfaces
+* Inheritance, Abstract Classes and Interfaces, Polymorphism
 * Read and Write files with Java File I/O
 * Abstract Programming with Generics

 #### How will Students learn?

-* SEA-Github-Repo
+* NAD-Github-Repo Creation
 * Livecoding (Interfaces / Inheritance)
-* SEA-Java-Exercises
-* Links: Java Collections
+* NAD-Java-Exercises-Repo

-### 4. Test-Driven-Development
+### 4. Software Testing in Java & Test-Driven-Development

 #### Objective